-Buon giorno and welcome to my pasta project!
+Buon giorno and welcome to my blog!
 My name is Jacqui.
 I’m originally a Londoner but in 2003 life’s journey brought me to the beautiful Veneto region of Italy where I fell in love with the country, the people, the food and my Italian husband Salvatore!

-To be honest when it comes to pasta, I’ve always been more of an eater than a cook!
-Of course I love to cook and often receive “mmmms” of appreciation from family, friends and guests as they try to vocalize their pleasure whilst devouring my Osso Buco or Moussaka.
-However where pasta is concerned, I have mostly left it to the experts, the Italians!
-Until now that is!
-Whilst doing research and trying out new dishes in preparation for launching my blog, I’ve been honing my pasta cooking skills.
-Could be I’m already getting better at it.
+To be honest when it comes to pasta, I used to be more of an eater than a cook!
+Of course I have always loved to cook and often received “mmmms” of appreciation from family, friends and guests as they try to vocalize their pleasure whilst devouring my Osso Buco or Moussaka.
+However where pasta is concerned, I had mostly left it to the experts, the Italians!
+Until the blog that is!
+Whilst doing research and trying out new dishes in preparation for launching my blog, I was honing my pasta cooking skills.
+Could be I'm already getting pretty good at it.

 Luckily I have a good teacher.
 My husband is Italian and, apart from all his other talents, he’s a fantastic cook, as are many of our male and female friends.
 Here in Italy the kitchen is not solely a woman’s domain and many men love to cook!

 So why have I started a food blog only about pasta?

 Ever since moving to Italy, I have been endlessly amazed by the number of different pasta dishes that I have come across; be it as a guest at someone’s house, in an Italian restaurant or just in an Italian recipe book and still to be tried!
 And yet, what I have seen or tasted is just the tip of the iceberg, or should I say the pasta mountain?